Level of Study

 Objectives and Content

-The course describes the basic features of circulation, water masses, mixing processes and energetics in fjords.
-A theoretical introduction to rotating hydraulics in homogenous and layered flows will be supplemented by fieldwork in a fjord and key scientific literature on selected aspects of fjord physics.
-Energy budgets for estuarine circulation, water exchange with adjacent coastal waters, renewal of deep water masses, tidal interaction with fjord constrictions, vertical diffusion driven by internal waves, physical-biological interactions, dynamics of Arctic fjords, and the hydrography of selected important fjords will be discussed.
+The course describes the basic features of circulation, water masses and mixing processes in fjords.
+An introduction to how external forcings affect the different layers in the fjord will be supplemented by fieldwork in a fjord and key scientific literature on selected aspects of fjord physics.
+Estuarine circulation, water exchange with adjacent coastal waters, renewal of deep water masses, tidal interaction with fjord constrictions, vertical diffusion driven by internal waves, physical-biological interactions, dynamics of Arctic fjords, and the hydrography of selected important fjords will be discussed.

 - has thorough knowledge of the main features of the fjord stratification and circulation

 - can use simple physical concepts to explain the circulation and mixing in a fjord

 - can analyze and present data from observations to describe the physical oceanography in a fjord

 Required Previous Knowledge

 Bachelor's degree in Climate, Atmosphere and Ocean Physics (named Bachelor's degree in Meteorology and Oceanography until Fall 2017), or equivalent.

 Recommended Previous Knowledge

 GEOF310 Turbulence in the Atmospheric and Ocean Boundary Layer, GEOF232 Practical Meteorology and Oceanography, and GEOF346 Tidal dynamics and sea level variations or GEOF331 Tidal dynamics or equivalent